Hystabec/Gossip-Simulator/README.md

 2. `Negative`
 3. `Neutral`

-NPCs can either have a `Positve` or `Negative` relationship with other NPCs.
+NPCs can either have a `Positive` or `Negative` relationship with other NPCs.

-IF the NPC has heared a gossip, but is yet to tell it, they will attempt tell the NPCs they know:
+IF the NPC has heard a gossip, but is yet to tell it, they will attempt tell the NPCs they know:
 NPCs will tell gossip to everyone that they know AND have a positive relationship with.

 When hearing gossip the NPC will choose to `Remember` or `ignore` it.